lzhangup/pg-resources/index.md

 - [作为研究生，这些你都做到了吗?](https://mp.weixin.qq.com/s/A-9HTiefweSP1CvJrcSirA)

 ## How to choose a research topic
-There are --**two**-- important things to keep in mind.
+There are ***TWO*** important things to keep in mind.

-Firstly, check out the research interests of your supervisor if you already have one (**very important**).
+Firstly, check out the research interests of your supervisor if you already have one (***very important***).
 This is to make sure that you do not work on something your supervisor is unable/unwilling to provide guidance.

 Secondly, take a look at the following slides from Marek J. Druzdzel to get an idea about what makes a good topic: [How to Identify a Good Research Topic?
 (A personal view)](https://sites.pitt.edu/~peterb/3005-001/L5.pdf).